404Setup/t-i18n/README.md

 This is not possible for now, you should use String output and wrap it manually, I will provide a separate wrapper to solve this problem later.

-#### Use Universal Output
-This is not possible for now, you should use String output and wrap it manually, I will provide a separate wrapper to solve this problem later.

 ## License

 Licensed under the Apache License, Version 2.0 (the "License");